-Resources Volunteers to help with outreach

-Volunteers to act as energy coaches

-Training materials and talking points for energy coaches

-Information materials with call to action information, such as free assessment and audit information

-Local business organizations to support outreach, such as Northfield Area Chamber of Commerce &amp; Tourism, Northfield Downtown Development Corporation, Northfield Enterprise Center, and Northfield Rotary Club

-Community partners to support outreach, such as the Greater Northfield Sustainability Coalition, Carleton College, and St. Olaf College

-Space for celebration event

-Invitation platform for celebration event

-Refreshments and food for celebration event
+Goal(s) Conduct one door-to-door "blitz" campaign in downtown Northfield Sign up 30 businesses or nonprofit organizations to complete/move forward with the call to action Resources Volunteers to help with outreach Volunteers to act as energy coaches Training materials and talking points for energy coaches Information materials with call to action information, such as free assessment and audit information Local business organizations to support outreach, such as Northfield Area Chamber of Commerce & Tourism, Northfield Downtown Development Corporation, Northfield Enterprise Center, and Northfield Rotary Club Community partners to support outreach, such as the Greater Northfield Sustainability Coalition, Carleton College, and St. Olaf College Space for celebration event Invitation platform for celebration event Refreshments and food for celebration event

-Small Consumer Strategy H) Host an "energy" booth for the 2020 Northfield Home & Garden Show, Earth Day Celebration, River Walk Market Fair and other city-wide events Description The Northfield Home & Garden Show is an excellent opportunity to reach small consumers about energy efficiency and renewable energy information.
+y H) Host an "energy" booth for the 2020 Northfield Home & Garden Show, River Walk Market Fair and other city-wide events

+Description The Northfield Home & Garden Show is an excellent opportunity to reach small consumers about energy efficiency and renewable energy information.
 An "energy" booth will share information about how to integrate energy efficiency into a home renovation and programs available to help keep costs low.

-Tasks Engage Northfield Area Chamber of Commerce about adding booth to • 2020 event Identify and mobilize volunteers to table • • Create tabling materials, including flyers about energy efficient renovations Outreach Strategy Leverage existing marketing for event by Northfield Area Chamber of • Commerce Promote energy booth on City communication channels • Timeline Q4 2019-Q2 2020 ٠ Goal(s) • Energy booth at 2020 Northfield Home & Garden Show Implementation Lead City of Northfield ٠ • Northfield Energy Task Force Implementation Team Northfield Area Chamber of Commerce & Tourism ٠ Resources Volunteers for tabling • Information materials • Tabling kit and materials •
+Implementation Team City of Northfield

+and Tasks Engage Northfield Area Chamber of Commerce about adding booth to 2020 event

+Promote energy booth on City communication channels

+Northfield Energy Task Force

+Identify and mobilize volunteers to table

+Leverage existing marketing for event by Northfield Area Chamber of

+Commerce

+Partners in Energy

+Create tabling materials, including flyers about energy efficient

+renovations

+Timeline • Q4 2019-Q2 2020

+Goal(s) Energy booth at 2020 Northfield Home & Garden Show

+Resources Volunteers for tabling

+Information materials

+Tabling kit and materials